afzaldepllc/digi-era-pro/docs/REALTIME_DEBUGGING.md

 - [ ] See "✅ Calling onNewMessage handler"?
 - [ ] See "📩 onNewMessage handler called with: [data]"?
 - [ ] See "Message already exists, skipping duplicate" for sender's optimistic update?
-- [ ] Realtime enabled in Supabase Dashboard for messages table?
+- [ ] Realtime ENABLED in Supabase Dashboard for messages table?
-- [ ] RLS policy allows SELECT on messages?
+- [ ] RLS DISABLED on messages, channels, channel_members, reactions tables?
+- [ ] Ran the SQL script at scripts/setup-supabase-realtime.sql?

 ## Contact Support